ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 So, under these conditions, once you remove an item, it’s never coming back!

-Here is where you need to do some serious design work to decide on what behaviour you want your application to have, and then think of the scenarios that could break that behaviour.
+Here is where you need to do some serious design work to decide on what behaviour you want your application to have, and then think of scenarios that could break that behaviour.

 If you know that the addition of previously deleted items will be a frequently used aspect of your application's functionality, then you will need to implement some sort resolution strategy.
 For instance: